program-repair/RepairThemAll/README.md

 In order to reproduce those results, the 11 repair tools need to be executed on the 5 benchmarks.
 Warning: the experiment took 313 days of combined execution time.

-That execution requires a command line for each pair of repair tool and benchmark as following:
+That execution requires a command line for each pair of repair tool and benchmark (totaling 55 command lines) as following:

 ```bash
 python script/repair.py Nopol --benchmark Defects4J